nv-legate/legate.core/README.md

 ./install.py --cuda --with-cuda /usr/local/cuda/ --with-nccl "$CONDA_PREFIX" --arch ampere
 ```
 For multi-node support Legate uses [GASNet](https://gasnet.lbl.gov/) which can be
-requested using the the `--gasnet` flag.
-If you have an existing GASNet installation
+requested using the `--network gasnet1` or `--network gasnetex` flag.
+By default
-then you can inform the install script with the `--with-gasnet` flag.
-The
+GASNet will be automatically downloaded and built, but if you have an existing
-`install.py` script also requires you to specify the interconnect network of
+installation then you can inform the install script using the `--with-gasnet` flag.
-the target machine using the `--conduit` flag (current choices are one of `ibv`
+You also need to specify the interconnect network of the target machine using the
-for [Infiniband](http://www.infinibandta.org/), or `gemini` or `aries` for Cray
+`--conduit` flag.
-interconnects).

 For example this would be an installation for a
 [DGX SuperPOD](https://www.nvidia.com/en-us/data-center/dgx-superpod/):
 ```
-./install.py --gasnet --conduit ibv --cuda --arch ampere
+./install.py --network gasnet1 --conduit ibv --cuda --arch ampere
 ```
 Alternatively here is an install line for the
 [Piz-Daint](https://www.cscs.ch/computers/dismissed/piz-daint-piz-dora/) supercomputer:
 ```
-./install.py --gasnet --conduit aries --cuda --arch pascal
+./install.py --network gasnet1 --conduit aries --cuda --arch pascal
 ```
 To see all the options available for installing Legate, just run with the `--help` flag:
 ```